Fiber and Laxatives

 Laxatives for IBS with constipation

-Although osmotic laxatives are meant for only occasional constipation, they are generally safe for long-term use and regarded as preferable to stimulant laxatives.1
+While osmotic laxatives are meant for only occasional constipation, they are generally safe for long-term use and regarded as preferable to stimulant laxatives.1

-Stool softeners, although safe and inexpensive, are rarely helpful in the treatment of IBS-C, and there are no randomized, controlled trials to study the use of stool softeners in patients with IBS.6
+Stool softeners may lubricate or soften the stool, making it easier to pass.
+Though they are safe and inexpensive, stool softeners are rarely helpful in the treatment of IBS-C. Plus, there are no randomized, controlled trials to study the use of stool softeners in people with IBS.6

 Other treatment options for IBS